ssnyder90/Cybersecurity/README.md

 The folder contents are as listed below:

 ### Ansible
 This folder contains config files and yaml playbooks for setting up an **ELK** Stack.
-The sub-folders are as follow:
+The sub-folders are as follows:

 - **Files**: Contains config files for both **Filebeat** and **Metricbeat**
 - **Playbooks**: Contains all the playbooks for Ansible to deploy the **ELK** stack, **Filebeat**, **Metricbeat** and **DVWA**.